 - 1. SAMPLE: We sample across the ranges of all the attributes in the model n_1 times.
 Most of the time we sample randomly across the range, with some heuristics that allow us to concentrate more on the extremes of the range. - 2.
 DISCRETIZE: The data seen in the n_1 samples is then discretized into D = 10 bins.
 Equal frequency bins were used. - 3.
-CLASSIFY: The top n% projects are classified best or rest. - 4.
-RANK: The ranges are then ranked in increasing order using Support-Based Bayesian Ranking. - PRUNE: STAR runs n2 experiments with the models where the top ranked ranges 1..X ranges are pre-set and the remaining ranges can be selected at random. - 6.
-REPORT: STAR returns the 1..X settings that optimize the best for the fitness function.
-These settings are determined by iterating back from the minimum point achieved towards the first point that is statistically similar to the minimum point.
+CLASSIFY: The generated top n% projects are then classified as best or rest. - 4.
+RANK: The ranges are then ranked in increasing order using Support-Based Bayesian Ranking. - 5.
+PRUNE: Also called the back select stage.
+STAR runs n2 experiments with the models where the top ranked ranges 1..X ranges are pre-set and the remaining ranges can be selected at random.